 In the end Embroidery offers perhaps the most radical kind of love of all: a woman, beautiful and flawed, loving herself.

-Pre-order a copy of Embroidery, arriving this fall to Alabama Chanin and The School of Making.
+Order a signed copy of Embroidery: Threads and Stories from Alabama Chanin and The School of Making.

 Story by Ansley Quiros

 A dear friend to us, Ansley is an Associate Professor of History at the University of North Alabama, where she teaches courses on modern American history, race, and religion.
 You can find Ansley walking a golden retriever around Florence and also on Twitter @ansleyquiros.